Where to Go Every Month of the Year for Better Weather, Fewer Crowds, and the Most Value

 May: Kaua’i, Hawai’i

 Spring is the Goldilocks time for Hawai‘i, a place where there’s no weather-driven low season since the climate is consistent almost year-round.
-May, though, is that just-right time: no more winter rains, surf conditions remaining impressive, and the extra jolt of summer heat hasn’t begun.
+May, though, is that just-right time: no more winter rains, surf conditions remain impressive, and the extra jolt of summer heat hasn’t begun.

-Where to stay: 1 Hotel Hanalei Bay
+Book now: 1 Hotel Hanalei Bay

 Photo by Christian Tjernagel/Shutterstock